Why the Beatles’ ‘Sgt. Pepper’ Musical Bombed

 Celebrities flocked to the Beacon on opening night.
 John Lennon, who had watched several rehearsals, arrived with companion May Pang.
 Yoko Ono also attended along with Andy Warhol, Bianca Jagger and “Papa” John Phillips.

 “The opening chords of ‘Sgt.
-Pepper’s Lonely Hearts Club Band’ rang out into the darkened theater and an immediate roar went up from the crowd,” recalled Gibson.
+Pepper’s Lonely Hearts Club Band’ rang out into the darkened theater and an immediate roar went up from the crowd,” Gibson later recalled.
 “As the curtains parted and the Hammermen high-stepped out onto the open stage, the audience gave us a standing ovation!
 Front row center were Johnny and Edgar Winter.
 A few rows behind them Carol Channing could be seen.
 Farther back in the orchestra section to the right was Alice Cooper.
 And of course, John Lennon was out there somewhere, too!
 Every new Beatle song prompted a standing ovation from the wildly enthusiastic opening night fans.
 It seemed as if we were playing to a mob of adoring Beatlemaniacs!"

 The euphoria didn’t last long, as the critics were brutal.
 Martin Gottfried of the New York Post called the show “a cheapskate circus, a clumsy concert with dance movement and Thanksgiving parade props.”
 Robert Christgau wrote, “Artistically as well as commercially ...
 Sgt.
 Pepper is a flop.”